-Based on information provided by A. Michel Lavigne, he was imposed an administrative monetary penalty of \$20,000 by the Financial Markets Administrative Tribunal (the " Tribunal "), which found that the directors of NSTEIN Technologies Inc. (" NSTEIN "), a reporting issuer, had executed a securities transaction by adopting a Board resolution granting NSTEIN stock options to its officers as well as to certain other employees of this reporting issuer, while in possession of privileged information.
-This ruling by the Tribunal was appealed to the Court of Quebec on September 14, 2016.
+Based on information provided by A. Michel Lavigne, on August 16, 2016, the Financial Markets Administrative Tribunal (the " Tribunal ") imposed an administrative monetary penalty of \$20,000 against Mr. Lavigne.
+The Tribunal found that the directors of NSTEIN Technologies Inc. (" NSTEIN "), a reporting issuer, had executed in 2010 a securities transaction by adopting a Board resolution granting NSTEIN stock options to its officers as well as to certain other employees of this reporting issuer, while in possession of privileged information.
+On December 10, 2020, the Supreme Court of Canada denied leave to appeal the Québec Court of Appeal decision of March 11, 2020, thereby confirming the Tribunal's decision.